Estimating Continuous Treatment Effects in Panel Data using Machine Learning with a Climate Application: Estimation

-This procedure depends on the regularization weight $r_L$, which we determine by finding values that minimize test-set error in a cross-folds procedure.
+This procedure depends on the regularization weight $r_L$, which we select by finding the value that minimizes test-set error in a cross-folds procedure.
 This procedure is described in Appendix \ref{sec:tuning alpha and gamma}.
+Researchers may also specify a weight vector at this stage if they are interested estimating a weighted Lasso.

-\end{enumerate} \item Calculate the derivative.
+\end{enumerate} \item \textbf{Calculate the derivative.}

 We calculate the derivative analytically.
-Many DML approaches use numeric differentiation; we discuss this alternative in Appendix \ref{sec:numerical differentiation}.
-Our procedure uses the estimate of $\hat{\beta}_{\ell}$ from the previous step to compute the derivative and derivatives of each function in our dictionary of basis functions.
+Past DML approaches used numeric differentiation; we discuss this alternative in Appendix \ref{sec:numerical differentiation}.
+Using the analytical derivative, we do not introduce error from numerically approximating the derivative.
+Our procedure uses the estimate of $\hat{\beta}_{\ell}$ from the previous step to compute the derivative of each function in our dictionary of basis functions.

 \begin{enumerate} \item Construct the dictionary $b_D$, a $p \times 1$ dictionary of derivatives of each basis function in $b$.
 For each basis function $b^{j}$ for $j = 1, \dots, p$ in our dictionary of basis functions, define its derivative as follows: